top of page

-A DIFFERENT
+A DIFFERENT STORY

 Just before my 25th birthday, I was searching for a new hobby—something that would get me out of my apartment and challenge me with skills that weren’t easy to master.
 Thanks to a motorbike-riding friend, I got the chance to try his BMW 1200 GS Adventure.